4. Disable Antivirus Program

 11. Reinstall Windows

-If nothing works for you and you’re facing the same issue every time, then we will recommend you to take a full backup of the important data from your computer and store them to another disk except for C drive.
-Then reinstall the Windows 10 properly by deleting the C drive from the installation wizard.
-If you don’t know how to do it, you can follow plenty of guides or tutorials on the internet or get help from others.
+If nothing works for you and you’re facing the same issue every time, then we recommend you take a full backup of the important data from your computer and store them on another disk except for the C drive.
+Then, reinstall Windows 10 properly by deleting the C drive from the installation wizard.
+If you don’t know how to do it, you can follow plenty of online guides or tutorials or get help from others.

 That’s it, guys.
 We hope this troubleshooting guide was helpful to you.
 Feel free to ask in the comments below.